ahmed-ai-labs/AutoMLOp-Production-Pipeline/README.md

 A comprehensive MLOps (Machine Learning Operations) production pipeline that provides end-to-end machine learning lifecycle management including data processing, model training, deployment, monitoring, and CI/CD.

+# 🛒 Supermarket Sales Revenue Prediction Project

+This project aims to predict whether a given transaction will result in high or low revenue for a supermarket.
+It uses features such as customer demographics, unit price, quantity, discounts, taxes, customer ratings, product category, and city information to make accurate predictions.
+The goal is to help supermarket managers understand the potential revenue impact of each sale in real-time.

+The model learns from past transaction data and provides instant predictions for new inputs.
+It supports performance monitoring and drift detection to ensure consistent model behavior over time.
+This solution is ideal for businesses in the retail and supermarket industry seeking better revenue forecasting and smarter decision-making based on customer behavior.
 ## 🏗️ Architecture

 ```

 ├── src/                    # Source code
 │   ├── api/               # FastAPI application
 │   ├── data/              # Data processing modules